GlycoSnap/GlycoSnap/README.md

 ## 4. Configure the Flutter Mobile App
 - Open the Flutter Project in VS Code:
-- Open the project folder in VS Code.
 - Update the API URL: In your Flutter code, locate add_food.dart where the Flask API URL is defined.
 Change the URL to point to your host’s IP address on port 5000 e.g final String baseUrl = 'http://192.168.100.12:5000/predict';
 - Connect Your Mobile Device: Connect your phone via USB (or start an emulator).
 - Ensure that your device is detected by running: